pkupinski/money-transfer/README.md

 ```

 ## Assumptions
-1. I've created minimum count of API methods
+1. I've created a minimum set of API methods
-   1. Focused on transfer processing
+   1. focus on transfer processing
    1. no accounts management - so I'm not handling account removal
-1. Persistence is based in memory mock implementation
+1. Persistence is based in memory (mock implementation)
    1. account/transaction data should be stored in db probably with using Event Sourcing
    1. there are 4 build in accounts with initial balance (initial transactions)
 1. No currency management